Xavier-Maruff/polaris/README.md

 ```

 > [!NOTE]
-> Any implicit narrowings will result in a compiler error, and this includes literals - for example, assigning `3.141` to a binding of type `Fixed2(Int)` will cause the compiler to say, 'Hey, you're throwing away valuable data here whatsamatawityou' (the compiler is Italian-American).
+> Any implicit numeric conversions or narrowings will result in a compiler error, and this includes literals.
+This is because type coercion is expensive under homomorphic encryption, and involves switching schemes in most cases.
+To convert a value to a different numeric type, use the relevant intrinsic conversion function, e.g. `int.to_real`, `fixed2.to_int`, etc.

 ### Bindings

 Polaris is an immutable language, as this allows for certain important FHE optimisations.
-You can declare bindings (like variables in mutable languages, but immutable) like so:
+You can declare bindings like so:

 ```gleam
 let my_binding = some_func()